 Qualified peer and professional tutors are continuously needed to provide tutoring services.
 Tutors must have an accumulated minimum 3.33 GPA.
 Request an application for employment from the Achievement Center.

-The Achievement Center provides workshops to help students improve their score on the Accuplacer placement test.
+The Achievement Center provides workshops to help students improve their score on the COMPASS placement test.
 Call (810) 989-5759 for more information.

 Student Success Seminars

 SC4 offers a variety of non-credit free seminars designed to support students’ academic, employment and career success.
-Seminars are scheduled throughout the year for students and community members, and on a one-on-one basis.
+Seminars are scheduled throughout the year for students and community members, as well as, one-on-one basis.

 Disability and Special Services